alanchalk/aml_2019_gd/README.md

 ## A section

 ## Another section
 Now we discuss and illustrate the function.
-We might include some links or references [my interesting reference](http://jupyter.org/)
+We might include some links or references, like [how to style your README.md file](https://sindresorhus.com/github-markdown-css/)

 ---
 ## Experiments